ibm-cloud-docs/ContinuousDelivery/pipeline_custom_docker_images.md

 You can use the **script** block in custom Docker image jobs to create a script file that runs in a task folder, similar to how regular pipeline jobs work.

-**Important**: `ENTRYPOINT` and `CMD` from your Docker image's Dockerfile are overridden and are not called.
+`ENTRYPOINT` and `CMD` from your Docker image's Dockerfile are overridden and are not called.
 In some cases that might mean that you need to add initialization steps to your script.
+{: tip}

 Custom Docker image jobs give you greater flexibility over how to run your script; specifically, you can control the command interpreter.
 Typically, if the first line of the script begins with `#!` and the name of a command interpreter, that entry is used to run the commands in the job.
 If you do not specify a command interpreter, the default shell for the Docker image is used.
 Typically, `#!/bin/bash` or `#!/bin/sh` are used; image command interpreters for `awk`, `node`, and `ruby` also work if you specify an appropriate Docker image.